Baker Mayfield Player Prop Bets for NFL Week 6 | Cleveland vs. Arizona 10/17/2021

 Baker Mayfield Player Prop Bets for NFL Week 6 - Cleveland vs. Arizona

-Baker Mayfield will have several player prop bet markets available when he suits up on Sunday at 4:05 PM ET live on FOX.
-Mayfield's Cleveland Browns (3-2) and the Arizona Cardinals (5-0) square off in a Week 6 matchup from FirstEnergy Stadium in Cleveland, Ohio.
+Baker Mayfield will have several player prop bet markets available when he hits the field on Sunday at 4:05 PM ET live on FOX.
+Mayfield and the Cleveland Browns (3-2) meet the Arizona Cardinals (5-0) in Week 6 at FirstEnergy Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.